What Causes of Hair Loss in Women?

 DHT Blocks for Women with Hair Loss

 There are multiple treatment options for hair loss in women.
 Studies show that one such treatment is available in the form of DHT blockers.
-DHT blockers like Nina Ross DHT Block Spray and DHT Block Cream benefit women experiencing female pattern hair loss.
+DHT blockers like Nina Ross DHT Block Spray and Nina Ross DHT Block Vitamins benefit women experiencing female pattern hair loss.
 Women who consistently use DHT blocker products over 12 months generally witness a noticeable change in their hair density and thickness.

 It is important to note that you should rule out other hair loss causes before using a DHT blocker solution.

-DHT blocker products like Nina Ross DHT Block Spray and DHT Block Cream can help bock those DHT receptors that may contribute to a receding hairline, thinning hair, and even balding.
+DHT blocker products like Nina Ross DHT Block Spray and Nina Ross DHT Block Vitamins can help bock those DHT receptors that may contribute to a receding hairline, thinning hair, and even balding.
 Consistent use of the product is essential for achieving and sustaining positive changes in density and thickness.
-If you are pregnant or nursing, you should avoid the use of DHT blockers.